Fear of birth (Tokophobia)

 “Because I’m older, I have so many girlfriends who have had babies and they all told me their stories.
 Every woman likes to tell their birth story, even if it’s really bad.
 There is a huge focus on the stuff that goes wrong.”Sarah

-And while many women will opt for a c-section, some find the condition so paralysing they avoid sexual contact completely, will terminate a wanted pregnancy or pursue adoption.
+Many women who experience tokophobia will opt for a c-section.
+However, some find the condition so paralysing they avoid sexual contact completely, will terminate a wanted pregnancy or pursue adoption.

 Support for tokophobia

-It’s important to know that if this information resonates with you, you’re not alone and help is available.
+It’s important to know that if this information resonates with you, you’re not alone.
+Help is available.

 Many women find that being supported by a multi-disciplinary team, including their GP, midwife or obstetrician, social worker, psychologist and/or psychiatrist can help before or during pregnancy.